Pittsburgh Dog Bite Injury Attorney

 When a child is attacked by a dog, many times it is the face or the head that is bitten.
 Scars can be a serious, life-long reminder of a dog bite.
 They are more than just a physical injury, they can cause emotional scarring.
 Many children with scarring and disfigurement are often teased causing additional damage.
 Scars may require plastic surgery which may need to be delayed until after the scar matures, which can sometimes take years until the child is done growing.

-What to Do if a Dog Attacks You
+What Should You Do if a Dog Attacks You?

 - Seek medical attention immediately.